enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 .. code-block:: c++

-   pressure_from_integrable(Block *block,
+   void pressure_from_integrable(Block *block,
                                  Grouping &integrable_group,
                                  std::string pressure_name,
                                  Grouping &conserved_passive_group,
-                            int stale_depth)
+                                 int stale_depth);

 This method computes the pressure from the integrable quantities (stored in ``integrable_group``) and stores the result in the field specified by ``pressure_name``.
 The ``conserved_passive_group`` should include the fields of passive scalars in conserved form.
-This currently doesn't do anything and will only be important if Grackle is in use. *In principle this should wrap* ``EnzoComputePressure``,
+This currently doesn't do anything and will only be important if Grackle is in use.

-*but currently that is not the case. (some small refactoring needs to be performed to allow EnzoComputePressure to compute Pressure based on fields specified in a* ``Grouping`` *object.
-We are holding off on this until we implement support for Grackle.*
+*In principle this should wrap* ``EnzoComputePressure``, *but currently that is not the case.
+Some minor refactoring is needed to allow EnzoComputePressure to compute Pressure based on fields specified in a* ``Grouping`` *object and we are holding off on this until we implement support for Grackle.*

 .. code-block:: c++